FranklynSuriel/Employee_Manager_Pro/README.md

 ## Description

-Employee Management System is a command line interface application that uses the command line interface to use information store in data bases.
+Employee Manager Pro is a command line interface application that uses the command line interface to use information store in data bases.
 Allowing non-developers managers or HR easily to find, modify, and add new  information related to the company department and personnel.

 ## Table of Contents